Property Brothers' Drew Scott and Wife Linda Phan Welcome First Baby - E! Online

 The Property Brothers star and his wife, Linda Phan, welcomed their first child, a baby boy named Parker James Scott, on May 12—the fourth anniversary of their wedding.
 Alongside a photo of the new parents snuggling with the newborn, Drew wrote on Instagram, "Our lives are forever changed."

-Drew and Linda went into further detail their new bundle of joy on the June 1 episode of their At Home podcast, in which they revealed that they'll be taking a small hiatus to "enjoy this time as we navigate our new roles as parents."
+Drew and Linda went into further detail about their new bundle of joy on the June 1 episode of their At Home podcast, in which they revealed that they'll be taking a small hiatus to "enjoy this time as we navigate our new roles as parents."

 "Our new baby boy, he's a healthy baby" Drew shared.
 "He's adorable."